-At least 38 killed in multiple armed attacks in Pakistan’s Balochistan
+Over 60 people killed in multiple armed attacks in Pakistan’s Balochistan

 The Balochistan Liberation Army claims at least one of the attacks, with past similar incidents staged by them.

-Armed men have killed at least 38 people in three assaults amid other reported incidents of violence in Balochistan province in southwestern Pakistan.
+Armed men have killed more than 60 people in three assaults amid other reported incidents of violence in Balochistan province in southwestern Pakistan.

-Several buses and trucks were stopped overnight on Sunday by armed men who checked passengers’ IDs before shooting 23, setting 10 vehicles ablaze and escaping in the remote area of Rarasham in Musakhail district.
+The country’s military said 14 soldiers and police, and 21 militants, were killed in fighting after the largest of the attacks, which targeted vehicles from buses to goods trucks on a major highway.bIt is not immediately clear whether that included the 12 militants the interior ministry confirmed dead.

 Keep readinglist of 4 items